A factual timeline of the Encinitas Plumbing name and its origins in Encinitas, California

 This page exists to document that history clearly, factually, and accurately.

-What follows is a straightforward timeline of the Encinitas Plumbing name — who used it, when, and under what legal status — so customers can understand the true origins of the business they are hiring today.
+What follows is a straightforward timeline of the Encinitas Plumbing name — who used it, when, and under what legal status — so customers can better understand the documented history behind the business operating under that name today.

 The Original Encinitas Plumbing